Digital signage in transportation. It’s all about simple schedule information and helping commuters find their way, right?

 Traditional usage of digital signage in transportation

-Typically in the transportation vertical, DS means arrivals, departures and scheduling.
+Typically in the transportation vertical, digital signage means arrivals, departures and schedules.
 Oh yes, and with a little bit of wayfinding thrown in.
 This is because at first, the main aim of DS here is functional.
-In short, to replace analogue signage with its digital counterpart.
+In short, to replace analog signage with its digital counterpart.

 Beyond the basics